CHINESE ART FOCUS

 On Chinese Art Connoisseurship & Valuation

-Wei Yang published an English reference book on the connoisseurship and valuation of Chinese art, Wei Yang’s Guide to Chinese Painting and Calligraphy (2 volumes, Nankai University Press, 2022), "Five Mistakes in Appraising Premodern Chinese Paintings," ARM E-Journal 5, no. 1 (2021): 58:62, a memoir (in Chinese), Desert Bloom (Shazaohua de gushi) 沙棗花的故事 (Beijing Publishing House, 2021).
+Wei Yang published an English reference book on the connoisseurship and valuation of Chinese art, Wei Yang’s Guide to Chinese Painting and Calligraphy (2 volumes, Nankai University Press, 2022) (Available on Amazon) ; "Five Mistakes in Appraising Premodern Chinese Paintings," ARM E-Journal 5, no. 1 (2021): 58:62, a memoir (in Chinese), Shazaohua de gushi (Desert Bloom) 沙棗花的故事 (Beijing Publishing House, 2021) is Available on Amazon.
 She is now completing two further reference books, Wei Yang’s Guide to Chinese Ceramics and Wei Yang’s Guide to Chinese Jade.
 She worked for 15 years in the education division of the Dunhuang Academy based at the Mogao Caves (Gansu, China), the largest repository of Buddhist art in the world and served as Chinese art bibliographer at the Marquand Library of Art and Archaeology at Princeton University.
 She has taught in universities and lectured to professional societies worldwide.